Treatment for LSD Abuse: How to Treat LSD Addiction

 - Neglecting responsibilities or hobbies as a result of continued LSD use.

-If this does sound like you or someone you know, call our hotline today at .
+If this sounds like you or someone you know, please call American Addiction Centers’ (AAC’s) free hotline today at .

 - Changes in sensory experiences.